lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 ### Historical Baseline (for Comparison Only)

-The historical baseline ξ = (2/3)R_d was used in early versions of the theory.
-The current canonical value is ξ = (1/2)R_d, which provides cleaner mathematics and slightly better performance.
-The dynamical formulation ξ = k × σ_eff/Ω_d shows additional improvement in ablation studies.
+Earlier versions used ξ = (2/3)R_d or ξ = (1/2)R_d as phenomenological fits.
+The current canonical value ξ = R_d/(2π) is derived from 2D disk geometry and provides both theoretical justification and improved performance.

-The historical baseline has no physical motivation—it was a purely phenomenological fit to SPARC data.
-The dynamical formulation ξ = k×σ_eff/Ω_d provides:
+The 2D coherence framework provides:
 - 16% improvement in RMS prediction error
 - Physical interpretation (coherence suppression where dispersion dominates rotation)
 - Robustness (improvement holds with baryons-only computation)